helgestein/helao-pub/readme.md

 ## TL;DR

-If you want to build an autonomous labs spread around the globe use this framework - it will save you a lot of headaces.
+If you want to build an autonomous labs spread around the globe use this framework - it will save you a lot of stress.

 ## Getting started